nrkno/svg-to-js/README.md

 const svgtojs = require('@nrk/svg-to-js')
 const options = {
   input: 'src/'               // Required.
 Folder with SVG files
-  banner: 'Copyright NRK',    // Text to add to top of file
+  banner: 'Copyright NRK',    // Optional.
+Text to add to top of file
+  scale: 1,                   // Optional.
+Scale factor for  width/height attributes in em

   // svgtojs always returns Object of outputs,
   // but can optionally also write files: